Projects per year

 Biography

-Dr Kirsten Palmer is a clinician researcher.
+Associate Professor Kirsten Palmer is a clinician researcher.
 She is a maternal fetal medicine sub-specialist and heads the Maternal Fetal Medicine unit at Monash Medical Centre, Monash Health; an incredible team of people that provide care for some of the most complex pregnancies in Victoria.
-She is also a Senior Lecturer with the Department of Obstetrics and Gynaecology at Monash University where she heads the Maternal and Perinatal Medicine Translational Research group.
+She is Deputy Head of the Department of Obstetrics and Gynaecology at Monash University where she co-leads the Pregnancy Discovery and Translational Research Collaborative, a research team focusing on reducing the impact of major pregnancy complications, such as fetal growth restriction and preeclampsia.

 She is absolutely passionate about improving the clinical care for pregnant women and advancing knowledge to achieve this.
 A passion made all the stronger thanks to her two incredible children who are a constant reminder as to what a privilege and gift parenthood is.